opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_statio\_user\_tables\(\)

-    Description: Displays the displays I/O status information about all user relationship tables in namespaces on each node.
+    Description: Displays the I/O status information about all user relationship tables in namespaces on each node.
 To query this function, you must have the  **sysadmin**  permission.

     Return type: record